-s{10.1} Introduction
+\$10.1 Introduction

-- All compaction equipment covered by this Specification shall be checked, adjusted, maintained and operated in accordance with working practices, maintenance schedules, operating procedures and vibrating frequencies recommended by the equipment manufacturer.
-Relevant records shall, where available, be provided on request within a reasonable period of time to the Authority. - 2) If available, records can demonstrate to the Authority that the Undertaker is using calibrated equipment.
-If data is not available the Authority may monitor more closely to check on compaction. - 3) All equipment and operating procedures used for the compaction of all reinstatement materials laid above the surround to apparatus shall comply with the following requirements:
+- 1) All compaction equipment covered by this Specification shall be checked, adjusted, maintained and operated in accordance with working practices, maintenance schedules, operating procedures and vibrating frequencies recommended by the equipment manufacturer.
+Relevant records demonstrating to the Authority that the Undertaker is using calibrated equipment shall, be provided on request within a reasonable period of time to the Authority. - 2) All equipment and operating procedures used for the compaction of all reinstatement materials laid above the surround to apparatus shall comply with the requirements of this section.

-s{10.2} Compaction of Materials
+\$10.2 Compaction of Materials